-These two posts are related to this topic and give some more information about talking to your wife about this.
+This post is related to this topic and gives some more information about talking to your wife about this.
 How do I tell my wife, a friend, or a pastor about my crossdressing?
-This pastoral care post has a whole section just to help wives: Giving pastoral care to a crossdresser or person with gender dysphoria.

 I’m a little confused.
 The link to What Ever Wife to a Sex Addict has a Right to Know… has a link to a program called an Intensive that describes part of the program is telling the wife everything, but the suggestion here and on other posts in the forum is to be general with information.
 Sharing everything with her is also the downfall of having her as your accountability partner.
 In sharing everything in a program like The Intensive ok because it is being done in a therapy/counseling session with professional support compared to just talking together around the kitchen table?